ozencb/postgresql-exercises/README.md

 # PostgreSQL Exercises

 This is a compilation of all the questions and answers on [Alisdair Owen's](https://github.com/AlisdairO) [PostgreSQL Exercises](https://pgexercises.com).
-Don't forget that actually solving these problems will make you go further than just skimming through this guide, so make sure to pay [PostgreSQL Exercises](https://pgexercises.com) a visit.
+Keep in mind that actually solving these problems will make you go further than just skimming through this guide, so make sure to pay [PostgreSQL Exercises](https://pgexercises.com) a visit.

 ## Table of Contents